 Farmworker Justice is a national, non-profit advocacy and education organization that works to improve working and living conditions for migrant and seasonal farmworkers and their families.
 For thirty years, Farmworker Justice has monitored the H-2A program, litigated violations of the program’s statutory requirements and engaged in policy advocacy for improvements in the H-2A program.

-Friends of Farmworkers improves the living and working conditions of vulnerable low wage farmworkers, mushroom workers, landscaping workers, and food processing workers in Pennsylvania.
+Justice at Work (previously Friends of Farmworkers) improves the living and working conditions of vulnerable low wage farmworkers, mushroom workers, landscaping workers, and food processing workers in Pennsylvania.
 They do this through the provision of Legal Services, Education, and Advocacy.
 Over the years, FOF has provided direct legal assistance to thousands of individuals and improved the living and working conditions of a much larger number through advocacy and impact litigation, including representation of groups of workers and class action litigation.